vv9k/wutag/README.md

                        from provided path, otherwise defaults to current directory

 SUBCOMMANDS:
-    clear     Clears all tags of the files that match the provided pattern cp        Copies tags from the specified file to files that match a pattern edit      Edits the tag of files that match the provided pattern help      Prints this message or the help of the given subcommand(s) list      Lists all tags of the files that match the provided pattern rm        Removes the specified tags of the files that match the provided pattern search    Searches for files that have all of the provided `tags` set       Tags the files that match the given pattern with specified tags
+    clear                Clears all tags of the files that match the provided pattern cp                   Copies tags from the specified file to files that match a pattern edit                 Edits the tag of files that match the provided pattern help                 Prints this message or the help of the given subcommand(s) list                 Lists all tags of the files that match the provided pattern print-completions    Prints completions for the specified shell to stdout rm                   Removes the specified tags of the files that match the provided pattern search               Searches for files that have all of the provided `tags` set                  Tags the files that match the given pattern with specified tags
 ```

 ## License